sthagen/konfiguroida/docs/index.md

 In default mode (without setting the optional `force` parameter to `true`) the `cook` function validates these aspects:

-*   population and pairs both are non-empty arrays
+*   population and pairs both are non-empty arrays of non-null values
 *   features are unique (first elements of pairs)
 *   pairs second entries only provide members of population

 If any validation of those aspects fails, `cook` returns `undefined` as (error) value.
+**Note**: Null values will be cleansed from population per default.

 ## Status